ppapot/tostcorp/README.md

 In the future, I hope also to offer:
  - the MQTT server hosting in the homebridge as a plugin
- - possibility to configure the blind manually in the config.jason
+ - possibility to configure the blind manually in the config.json

 ## TostCorp plugin usage